Cipher Academy · Last revision: May 14, 2026

 - session mastery

-- long-term retention (spaced repetition)
+- estimated retention (spaced re-exposure)

-- recency (spacing)
+- recency since last shown

 - error history (confusion tracking)